gchen2016/carnd-p3/README.md

 [Track 1 elu learning rate 0.001 epoch 1] (https://youtu.be/61FVldNBH5k)

 #### Training and validation losses vs performance in simulator
 I did train a model with learning rate chaged to 0.0001 for 20 epochs.
 Validation set at 3000 images for about 5% of the all data.
 The lowest traing and validation losses were epoch 19, and 20.
-But the best performance during the testing in the simulator was epoch 9, which had higher training and validation losses!
+But the best performance during the testing in the simulator was epoch 11, which had higher training and validation losses!
-Epoch 20 ran into the right side of the lake in the first left turn.
-Epoch 1 ran into the left rail of the bridge at the first laps.
-On the other hand, epoch 9 stayed on the tracks for more than 10 laps and over 15 minutes.
+Epoch 1, 20 and few others ran out of the track at the first lap.
+On the other hand, epoch 11 stayed on the tracks for a while until I stopped it.

 Here is the output of the training: